-And to be fair, and Lauren, I wouldn't disagree with that.
-I think if you go into treat, of course, we need to teach children because they deserve a service like everyone else.
-But I think if you're going to teach children, you need to be very clear and very robust around the standards and the governance that is now coming into play with children, which means there are fewer people now treating children because of this.
-So I think if you're making a conscious decision, that you're going to treat them, then make sure you've put everything in place that helps you treat them knowing that they're safe.
-You're safe, the team safe, you brand safe, and you've met the standards.
-Yeah.
-Okay, so can I can I got a little is that, okay?
-So sort of still talking about dignity.
-A few more things that we wanted to throw in and make you think about is when you send a patient leaflet out to your patients clients, before they arrive, you need to make sure that in that leaflet, you've made them aware that they're going to undress to some extent.
-So at least they know from a privacy and dignity point of view, from the dignity point of view, there could be some dressing.
-And also, you may have to adapt your literature depending on a cultural stance as to what people can and can't do, because it does differ for different cultures.
-But thinking about the dignity and the privacy, if you imagine this individual is probably feeling very vulnerable.
-They've never may never have seen you before.
-They could be in pain.
-They've had a leaflet that says they may have to come get on dressed that coming into a room that's alien, you've brought them into a room, close the door behind them and ask them to get them dressed.
-It's not surprising that they can be feeling more vulnerable and have a heightened level of anxiety, then think really carefully about where you're standing.
-Because if someone's already feeling vulnerable, and then you stand behind them, in their in a state of undress, to look at spinal flexion just think the impact that can have on someone, and could it mean they leave, and they go straight to make a phone call and say I've just had the worst experience.
-We can be very blase as clinicians, because we're used to being in a state of undress going on training courses where we did a state of undress.
+So, still talking about dignity, a few more things that we want you to throw in and make you think about, is, when you send a patient leaflet out to your patients, clients, before they arrive, you need to make sure that in that leaflet, you've made them aware that they're going to undress to some extent.
+So at least they know from a privacy and dignity point of view, from the dignity point of view, there could be some undressing, and also, you may have to adapt your literature depending on a cultural stance as to what people can and can't do, because it does differ for different cultures.
+But thinking about the dignity and the privacy, if you imagine this individual is probably feeling very vulnerable, they may never have seen you before, they could be in pain, they've had a leaflet that says they may have to get undressed, they've come into a room that's alien, you've brought them into a room, closed the door behind them and asked them to get them dressed, it's not surprising that they can be feeling more vulnerable and have a heightened level of anxiety, then think really carefully about where you're standing.
+Because if someone's already feeling vulnerable, and then you stand behind them, they're in a state of undress to look at spinal flexion.
+Just think the impact that can have on someone, and could it mean they leave, and they go straight to make a phone call and say I've just had the worst experience.
+We can be very blasé as clinicians, because we're used to being in a state of undress, going on training courses where we're in a state of undress.
 That is not the normal and I sometimes think we forget that it's not the normal.
 So just consider how you'd feel if you come into that space.
-And just think about your shorts and towels, the things you've got available.
+And just think about giving out shorts and towels, the things you've got available.
 And from a cultural point of view, have you got male and female conditions?
-Because some cultures that only be seen by a clinician that the same sex and if you haven't, how are you going to address that and also have just really, really, really think about most complaints start from a lack of communication.
-And from someone in a heightened state of anxiety.
-If you're going to impact on the privacy and dignity, it's likely you're going to create in that state further.
-And on a final point that hot off the press this week, in this area around this is the women's health strategy for England has just been released.
-And that talks about how the healthcare inequalities and looking at in some localities, how are we addressing women's needs around pelvic conditions, the whole the whole range of Guinee and the whole menopause, and how healthcare professionals could really help to bring down some of these barriers.
-So it's something if you're not aware of it, have a look, the Women's Health Strategy for England just out on July the 20th.
+Because some cultures will only be seen by a clinician of the same sex.
+And if you haven't, how are you going to address that?
+And also, just really, really, really think about, most complaints start from a lack of communication, and from someone in a heightened state of anxiety.
+If you're going to impact on the privacy and dignity, it's likely you're going to heighten that state further.
+And on a final point, hot off the press this week, in this area around this, is the women's health strategy for England has just been released.
+And that talks about how the healthcare inequalities and looking at in some localities, how are we addressing women's needs around pelvic conditions, the whole range of gynae and the whole menopause and how healthcare professionals could really help to bring down some of these barriers.
+So something if you're not aware of it, have a look The Women's Health Strategy for England just out on July the 20th.
 So that's hot off the press.

-So you won't be aware of this Sandra, we've just done a thing had three or four programmes on the trot all about women's health.
+You won't be aware of this Sandra, we've just had three or four programmes on the trot all about women's health.
 So here people are at least thinking about it.